youweichen0208/YC-Tech-Blog/src/backend/transact-sql.md

 1. **Storage**: both Temp Tables and Table Variables are stored in tempDb
 2. **Scope**: Temp Tables scoped local/global; Table Variables scoped for current batch
-3. Temp Tables for large data; Table Variables for smaller dara.
+3. Temp Tables for large data; Table Variables for smaller data.
 4. **Usage**: Temp Tables not in Stored Procedure, Functions; Table Variables can be used.
 5. **Structure**: We can perform DDL operations like `CREATE INDEX` on temporary tables.
 This is not possible with table variables.